 In 1969, the Langston Hughes Afro-American Theatre took over, sharing the space with the local chapter of the Student Non-Violent Coordinating Committee (SNCC), according to a 2017 article on “The Corner” of Iowa and Pine Streets by activist Mario Marcel Salas, then a member of SNCC.
 Fitting that the 728 address would once again be a venue in the struggle for human and civil rights.

-Don Albert, who recorded eight sides for Vocalion Records with his Ten Pals swing band in November 1936, went back to playing music after he sold the second and final Keyhole.
+Don Albert, who recorded eight sides for Vocalion Records with his Ten Pals swing band in November 1936 (same sessions as Robert Johnson, though Albert said it was at the Bluebonnet Hotel, not the Gunter), went back to playing music after he sold the second and final Keyhole.
 The respected elder of the San Antonio jazz scene died at age 72 in 1980, just a couple months after doing the interview with Sterlin Holmesly for the Institute of Texas Cultures Oral History Collection that provided much of the information for this story.
 Businessman Willie “Red” Winner, who brought Albert back to San Antonio in 1950 to re-open the Keyhole, passed away in 1985 at age 84.

 In March 2013, the city zoned 1619 W. Poplar Street as a historical landmark.
 The building can’t be used for any purpose other than as a place where people gather, with the official designation as “meeting facility/reception hall.”

-The glory years of R&B are long, long gone, but it’s good to know that this building’s ghosts will never have to move.
+The glory years of R&B are long, long gone, but it’s good to know that this building’s ghosts will never have to relocate.